My salmon and quinoa kedgeree is not only incredibly tasty, it is also healthier and less calorific than a more traditional kedgeree.

 Fish in general is good for you, but oily fish like salmon and mackerel contain much more, super-healthy omega-3 essential fats.
 You could also use smoked mackerel for this kedgeree – which doesn’t need any further cooking.

 I poach the lightly smoked salmon in plain water as it is tasty enough on its own.
 If you are using plain salmon, poach it in fish stock.

-Refined white rice has been stripped of most nutrients and has a similar effect on your blood sugar as plain sugar has (see Twenty-Seventh of March Diary).
+Refined white rice has been stripped of most nutrients and has a similar effect on your blood sugar as plain sugar has.

 Quinoa, on the other hand, is a proper super food.
 It is rich in vitamins, minerals and essential fats, contains protein of a better quality than that of meat and also contains slow-releasing carbohydrates – which is all good news for your waistline!

 Salmon and quinoa kedgeree for 4 people:

 1½ tablespoon coconut oil, or use olive oil

 2 shallots, or a small yellow onion, finely chopped